Tuesday, November 25, 2008

 Hi everyone!

+My name is Kristina.
+I am a senior at Saint Peter's college double majoring in Elementary Education and American Studies.
+I have always wanted to be a teacher since I was a little girl.
 I love children and enjoy working with them.
 Teaching is the profession I know I was born to excel in.
 I know it is not an easy job, but I am up for the challenge! =) I also plan on pursuing my Masters in education when I graduate.
 I have enjoyed all of my education classes at Saint Peter's and am looking forward to this semester.

 Some other things about me (on a personal note):